abibire/simple-5x5/README.md

 # Simple 5×5 Workout Tracker

-Free, open-source 5×5 strength training app for iOS and Android.
+Open-source 5×5 strength training app for iOS and Android.
 Built with React Native and Expo.

----

 ## Installation